NCCLabMPI/NCCLab_Talks/README.md

-_Note: If you want to get notify about upcoming talks, you can sign-up to our mailing list by sending an email to yuranny.cabral-calderi(at)ae.mpg.de with the topic "NCClab_Taks list"_
+_Note: If you want to get notified about upcoming talks, you can sign up for our mailing list by sending an email to yuranny.cabral-calderi(at)ae.mpg.de with the subject "NCClab_Talks list"_